abhishek-bits/solid-principles/README.md

 ## Interface Segregation Principle

-Many specific interfaces are better than one general interface.
+> Many specific interfaces are better than one general interface.

 In other words, interfaces having many behaviors are difficult to maintain and evolve, hence should be avoided.

-Example Scenario: Playing Ads in Videos but not in Premium Videos
+Example Scenario: *Playing Ads in Videos but not in Premium Videos*.

 ```java
 public interface IAdsActions {